chrisnoonan98675/site/_drafts/xl-test/how-to/create-a-custom-report-in-xl-test.markdown

 Next, copy `<XLTEST_HOME>\plugins\demo\reports\BarChart.py` to `MyBarChart.py`.
 Changes to the script do not require you to restart XL Test.

 The Python script ends with `resultHolder.setResult( <json> )`.
 This is because Highcharts expects a JSON structure, so that is the output of the report script.
+The JSON structure is created as a Python dictionary.

 Refer to the [Highcharts API](http://api.highcharts.com/highcharts) to see the options that are available for configuration.